Aprimo-Connect/aprimo-akeneo-connector/README.md

 ### Asset Family

 In Akeneo you need to set up your [Asset Families](https://api.akeneo.com/concepts/asset-manager.html#asset-family).
-Decide the asset families you want to sync assets from Aprimo and set up their attributes.
+Decide the asset families to which you want to sync assets from Aprimo and set up their attributes.

 ### Application Registration